Shreyas-Ekanathan/Deep-Learning/kolmogorov/Neural-Operators/README.md

 |---|---|---|---|---|---|
 | vs truth | 0.15x | 0.17x | 0.24x | 0.45x | 1.83x |

-The deficit is not uniform, it is strongly `ν`-dependent — the model retains 15% of the small-scale enstrophy at the most turbulent viscosity and overshoots by 1.83x at the most laminar.
+The deficit is not uniform, it is strongly `ν`-dependent, since the model retains 15% of the small-scale enstrophy at the most turbulent viscosity and overshoots by 1.83x at the most laminar.
 It blurs hardest exactly where the flow is most chaotic, which is where the small scales carry the most information.

 This is not an architectural limit.
 Lag 0 is exact, the spectral layers can represent `k ≤ 11` perfectly well, and the resolution transfer shows the machinery handles finer grids without complaint.
 It is what minimising mean squared error over a chaotic rollout asks for.
 Fixing it needs a different objective, for example a spectral term in the loss, or a denoising formulation like PDE-Refiner, which is Part 4.